NLESC-JCER/run-cpp-on-web/js-webapp/README.md

-# C++ in a web browser
+# Run your C++ code on the web

-\<paint picture of how cool we'd be>

-\<describe the payoff>
+Let's say you have some C or C++ code lying around that you would like to make available to a wider audience, by putting it on the web.
+Until recently, this used to be pretty difficult, and may even have required reimplementation of the software in JavaScript, the programming language that browsers use.

+_Wouldn't it be great if you could run your existing C/C++ code on the web with only minor effort?_

+That way, loads more people would be able to see your results, interact with your algorithm, and apply it for their own purposes.

+In this blog, we'll show you how to take a simple algorithm written in C++ and make it available as a simple web application.
+Subsequent blogs in this series will expand on the current one by laying out more advanced topics, specifically how to deal with long running tasks, and how to make a nice user interface.

-So the aim is to have a simple web app like the code snippet below.
+So today's aim is to have a simple web app like the code snippet below.
 At first glance this is just some boilerplate to be able to use the ``newtonraphson.js`` library, but **the neat part is that the complete Newton-Raphson code is written in C++, not JavaScript**.
 However, with some trickery we'll be able to use that C++ code from the browser, without the need to port it first!

 ```html
 <!doctype html>